dotnet/roslyn/src/Microsoft.CodeAnalysis.Analyzers/Microsoft.CodeAnalysis.Analyzers.md

 Non-abstract sub-types of DiagnosticAnalyzer should be marked with DiagnosticAnalyzerAttribute(s).
 The argument to this attribute(s), if any, determine the supported languages for the analyzer.
 Analyzer types without this attribute will be ignored by the analysis engine.

-## RS1002: Missing kind argument when registering an analyzer action.
+## RS1002: Missing kind argument when registering an analyzer action

 |Item|Value|
 |-|-|